groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Documentation.md

     `@EnvironmentStateObject` is a general-purpose property wrapper, akin to the SwiftUI `@Environment`, `@EnvironmentObject`, `@ObservedObject`, and `@StateObject`.

     It fits well the view models of the MVVM architecture, as well as dependency injection.

+    See <doc:MVVM>.

 Both property wrappers can work together, so that developers can run quick experiments, build versatile previews, and also apply strict patterns and conventions.
 Pick `@Query`, or `@EnvironmentStateObject`, depending on your needs!